-If you use your available Flex Credits to purchase Health, Dental and Accidental Death and Dismemberment (AD&D) and Critical Illness coverage, or if you deposit them in the Healthcare Reimbursement Account (HCRA), they are not currently subject to income tax (except in Quebec, where all company contributions except Long-Term Disability (LTD) are subject to provincial sales tax).
+Your available Flex Credits will be used to purchase your benefit choices automatically.
+If have excess flex credits and you deposit them in the Healthcare Reimbursement Account (HCRA), they are not currently subject to income tax (except in Quebec, where all company contributions except Long-Term Disability (LTD) are subject to provincial sales tax).
 Using your available Flex Credits to pay for these benefits works to your advantage because you are using pre-tax dollars; therefore, you are not taxed on the benefits.